 § 4 Term, Trial Period, cancelling and changing packages

 - The Agreement is entered into for the agreed-upon term selected by the customer.
 If the customer selected a discounted or free trial period when registering, the contractual term includes the respective trial period with special right of termination, followed by the term of the product package selected.

-- The customer can only change from her/his current product package to a different package before the end of the contract term if the customer has used or taken advance use of the entire data quota (see also §5).
+- The client can also change from one product package to another before the end of the contract that is currently running.
+If this happens, then the contract term is extended to the length that is stipulated in the product description of the new package that has been chosen.
 If the customer has elected to take advance use of future months’ usage but has not in fact used the full data quota and then changes to another product package, the advanced data quota up to that date expire.

 - If the customer chooses a trial period at the time of registration, the customer can determine the product package and corresponding contract term and data quota until the trial period expires.
 The customer may take advantage of the free trial period only once unless the Provider expressly grants the customer an additional free trial period.

 - If the customer has already made use of the free trial period at an earlier time, the customer cannot make use of it again.
 The customer must therefore indicate his/her choice of product package at the time of his/her re-registration.